 EC2 Savings Plans provides the lowest Savings Plan prices, with savings up to 72% (compared to 66% for Compute SP) to help you reduce your monthly On Demand spend.

-However, you need to commit to a specified region and instance family, though you can change instance size, OS, and tenancy.
+However, they are more restrictive: you need to commit to a specified region and instance family, though you can change instance size, OS, and tenancy.

 Amazon SageMaker Savings Plans